CompuCell3D/PythonScriptingManual/docs/inertia_tensor.rst

 |inertia_tensor_fig5|

-**Figure 5:** Cell gaining one pixel.d denotes a distance from origin of a fixed frame of reference to a center of mass of a cell before cell gains new pixel.
+**Figure 5:** Cell gaining one pixel denotes a distance from the origin of a fixed frame of reference to the center of mass of a cell before the cell gains a new pixel.
-:math:`d_{new}` denotes same distance but after cell gains new pixel
+:math:`d_{new}` denotes the same distance but after the cell gains a new pixel

-Now using parallel axis theorem we can write expression for the moment of inertia after cell gains one pixel the following that:
+Now, using the parallel axis theorem, we can write an expression for the moment of inertia after the cell gains one pixel:

 .. math::
    :nowrap: